 When you fall into the introspection trap, you become careless – as happened to the blind man.
 By becoming dependent on the lamp, you lose touch with yourself.

 1. You let self-doubt take over

 Your mind is fragile.
 Too much thinking invites self-doubt to take over.
-When you lose touch with yourself, you stop appreciating what you are worth.
-What is essential is invisible to reason.
+When you lose touch with yourself, you stop appreciating what you’re worth.
+What’s essential is invisible to reason.

 Self-doubt erodes confidence.
-And you start feeling sorry for yourself.
+You start feeling sorry for yourself.
 Self-pity is an exaggerated sense of sorrow when you become a victim of your inner-critic.
 The quest for finding who you are can turn you upside down.

 2. You rehash memories over and over